Dood3/walkthrough-s-/contain_me.md

 ![PIC_INDEX_1](https://user-images.githubusercontent.com/93183445/141818220-71e224fc-9695-4f2c-bc05-f4efb6375f05.png)

-Looks like we're going to search for the path.
-At this point I try to keep in mind that this box is marked as "easy"...
+Looks like we're going to search for the *path*.
 Let's go for it!!

 Tried a few things, but didn't find anything with directory bruteforcing.
 Maybe it is a parameter?